rdelfin/idb/PITCHME.md

 ### What puzzles us about their website?
  - Filtering mechanism has a "None" option that filters out everything rather than nothing
- - The data for player, coach, and team details is missing
+ - The data for player, coach, team, and season details is missing

 ---